TL;DR:

 Third-party cookies are basically HTTP trackers generated by your device and tracked by websites you’re not currently using.
 Unlike first-party cookies, which work only with websites you’re on and store your language preferences, shopping cart, or movie timecode, their primary purpose is advertising.

-Obviously, having files that store your data to sell it later is quite creepy.
-But believe it or not, consumer privacy isn’t the only pitfall of third-party cookies.
+Obviously, having files that store your data for later sale is quite creepy.
+But believe it or not, the lack of consumer privacy enhancing technologies isn’t the only pitfall of third-party cookies.

-Namely, cookies are limited to a single device and are often irrelevant to what the user actually searches for.
+Namely, cookies are limited to a single device and are often irrelevant to the user's actual searches.
 So, instead of getting relevant ads, the user gets only irritation.

 But let’s be honest: Google would never consider phasing out cookies without “external intermission.”
-The GDPR regulation introduced in 2018 strongly highlighted the major concerns above and recommended search providers to do something about it (or else!).
+The GDPR, introduced in 2018, strongly highlighted the major concerns above and urged search providers to address them (or else!).

 Safari and Firefox took action immediately, while Chrome, being responsible for 60% of the world’s digital ad spend, promised to change, but not right now.
 And so began the cycle of false promises.